keelalopez/capstone/README.md

 - Go to the Projects section on side bar and click on materials to see materials filtered by project
 - Go to the Materials section on side bar to see a list of all materials
 - Within Materials, refer to the nested nav bar to see materials filtered by status or if they are critical
+- Delete projects.
+Note this will delete all materials related to the project.

 ## Wireframe
 A diagram showing React component tree.